 Youth Intervention Services

-The Department makes investments in several programs targeting at-risk youth throughout the state in partnership with local communities and community based organizations to provide 24/7 crisis intervention services for youth and families; to provide after-school programming; and to provide comprehensive, individualized assessments and case management services for high-risk youth all designed to:
+The Department is making investments in several programs targeting at-risk youth throughout the state in partnership with local communities and community based organizations to provide 24/7 crisis intervention services for youth and families; to provide after-school programming; and to provide comprehensive, individualized assessments and case management services for high-risk youth all designed to:

 - to ensure the safety of youth

-- to reunify and preserve families
+- to reunify, stabilize and preserve families

 - to reduce homelessness among youth